- About Us

 Janet has endless energy and curiosity.
 Her first love are her children who share her sense of adventure and ongoing leanings about the diversity of our planet, the wonders of wildlife, nature, people, cultures and treasures of the world.

 In 2009 we decided that traveling across the Americas so we have sold our home and gave away or sold all of our possessions.
 We were homeless and free to wander.
 In 2010-2012 we explored the Americas heading south from Alaska to Eastern North America before heading south to Central and South America.
 After 17 months on the road and 65,000km we arrived at Ushuaia.

 We returned to Calgary and settled for a while and earn some “travel money” for our next trip.
-In 2013 we made the decision to head to Asia but not before taking a detour back to South America to explore Brazil, Guyana, Suriname and French Guiana.
+We made the decision to head to Asia but not before taking a detour back to South America to explore Brazil, Guyana, Suriname and French Guiana.
 Our planning has once again begun in earnest, weather patterns, routes and more.
-We are hoping to be back on the road in 2014.
+We are hoping to be back on the road in 2015.

 We have spent our time back in Canada exploring the wonderful Rocky Mountains and BC.
 Canada is still one of the most wonderful countries in the world.

 Thanks to our children Derek, David, Marzena and our grandchildren Samantha and Jakob for all their love and support in planning for these trips.
 To all our friends for their hilarious comments, suggestions, advice and good wishes, remember we always come back!